-ONE CAVEAT REGARDING THE EXHORTATION - "STOP TRYING AND START DYING" - This statement DOES NOT mean that we are to "Let God and Let God" which is a false teaching (probably originating from the Keswick Movement)!
-And so, as an example, the phrase "stop trying" means stop trying to live the supernatural life in your natural strength, but in dependence on the Spirit.
+ONE CAVEAT REGARDING THE EXHORTATION - "STOP TRYING AND START DYING" - This statement DOES NOT mean that we are to "Let Go and Let God" which is a false teaching (probably originating from the Keswick Movement - See Andy Naselli's lectures on his book "Let Go and Let God")!
+A And so, as an example, the phrase "stop trying" means stop trying to live the supernatural life in your natural strength, but in dependence on the Spirit.
 So does this signify you will do nothing?
 Does this signify you are a "passive participant" in your progressive sanctification?
 Of course not!
-Paul was very clear that while believers are totally dependent on the Spirit of Christ to live a supernatural life, we are also totally responsible to work out our salvation -- "So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out (command in the present imperative - but even obeying this necessitates the Spirit's enablement described in the next verse) your salvation with fear and trembling; 13 for (strategic "term of explanation") it is God who is at work in you, both to will (desire) and to work power) for His good pleasure.
+Paul was very clear that while believers are totally dependent on the Spirit of Christ to live a supernatural life, we are alsototally responsible to work out our salvation -- "So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out (command in the present imperative - but even obeying this necessitates the Spirit's enablement described in the next verse) your salvation with fear and trembling; 13 for (strategic "term of explanation") it is God Who is at work in you, both to will (desire) and to work (power) for His good pleasure.
 (Php 2:12±, Php 2:13NLT±).
+One might sum up it up as "Let God and Let's Go!"
+See also the "Paradoxical Principle of 100% Dependent and 100% Responsible".